ricdikulous/imx-unity-game-lessons/lessons/11-Retrieve-a-Players-NFTs/README.md

 ## Steps for Retrieving a Player's NFTs

+Ensure you have the correct imports:
+`import { config as immutableConfig, blockchainData } from '@imtbl/sdk'`

 ### Step 1: Implement The Function to retrieve the NFTs

 Implement `listNFTs` function in `contractService.ts`